-Our Faith Community Nurse, Sharon Broscious, is available for any heath-related questions at NURSE@restorationRVA.org.
+Our Faith Community Nurse (and RC Member), Sharon Broscious, is available for any heath-related questions at NURSE@restorationRVA.org.
 Her background includes a PhD from UAB, a clinical focus on critical care nursing, and 20+ years of teaching nursing.

 In additional to personal consultation, she will be serving our community by:

 - Promoting health education through activities, classes, and groups

 - Providing resources (and being a resource) for health-related concerns

 - Coordinating the various components to help us respond well to an on-site medical emergency

 The Reverend Dr. Granger Westberg developed parish nursing in the 1960s to reinstate outreach work that had been done in churches by religious orders in Europe and America in the 1800’s.
 Today, nursing performed within churches is called Faith Community Nursing (FCN) according to the scope and standards of practice set forth for this nursing specialty (American Nurses Association & Health Ministries Association).
 FCN has evolved into the largest contingent of community-based nurses with more than 15,000 nurses involved in this ministry in the United States (IPNRC).